syncfusion-content/fileformat-docs/File-Formats/installation-and-upgrade/System-Requirements.md

 ### Operating Systems

-Syncfusion File Formats platform can be installed on any of the following operating systems:
+Syncfusion File Format libraies are supported in any of the following operating systems:

 * Windows 10
 * Windows 8, 8.1